cardinal_pythonlib/extract_text.py

 _DEFAULT_CONFIG = TextProcessingConfig() # ============================================================================= # Support functions # =============================================================================

 [docs]def get_filelikeobject(filename: str = None, blob: bytes = None) -> BinaryIO: """ Open a file-like object.
 Guard the use of this function with ``with``.
-Args: filename: for specifying via a filename blob: for specifying via an in-memory ``bytes`` object Returns: a :class:`BinaryIO` object """ if not filename and not blob: raise ValueError("no filename and no blob") if filename and blob: raise ValueError("specify either filename or blob") if filename: return open(filename, "rb") else: return io.BytesIO(blob)
+Args: filename: for specifying via a filename blob: for specifying via an in-memory ``bytes`` object Returns: a :class:`BinaryIO` object """ if not filename and blob is None: raise ValueError("no filename and no blob") if filename and blob: raise ValueError("specify either filename or blob") if filename: return open(filename, "rb") else: return io.BytesIO(blob)

 # noinspection PyUnusedLocal

-[docs]def get_file_contents(filename: str = None, blob: bytes = None) -> bytes: """ Returns the binary contents of a file, or of a BLOB. """ if not filename and not blob: raise ValueError("no filename and no blob") if filename and blob: raise ValueError("specify either filename or blob") if blob: return blob with open(filename, "rb") as f: return f.read()
+[docs]def get_file_contents(filename: str = None, blob: bytes = None) -> bytes: """ Returns the binary contents of a file, or of a BLOB. """ if filename is None and blob is None: raise ValueError("no filename and no blob") if filename and blob: raise ValueError("specify either filename or blob") if blob is not None: return blob with open(filename, "rb") as f: return f.read()

 [docs]def get_chardet_encoding(binary_contents: bytes) -> Optional[str]: """ Guess the character set encoding of the specified ``binary_contents``. """ if not binary_contents: return None if chardet is None or UniversalDetector is None: log.warning("chardet not installed; limits detection of encodings") return None # METHOD 1 # http://chardet.readthedocs.io/en/latest/ # # guess = chardet.detect(binary_contents) # # METHOD 2: faster with large files # http://chardet.readthedocs.io/en/latest/ # https://stackoverflow.com/questions/13857856/split-byte-string-into-lines # noinspection PyCallingNonCallable detector = UniversalDetector() for byte_line in binary_contents.split(b"\n"): detector.feed(byte_line) if detector.done: break guess = detector.result # Handle result if "encoding" not in guess: log.warning("Something went wrong within chardet; no encoding") return None return guess["encoding"]